mauriciabad/SoT-REST/README.md

 Notice:
 - The attribute `price` is the price of the cheapest ticket.
-- The attributes `price` and `cheapestTicket` are rebundant information.
+- The attributes `price` and `cheapestTicket` are redundant information.

 #### Ticket